DemocracyClub/yournextrepresentative/docs/groups.md

 `RESTRICT_RENAMES` is true, an email describing the attempted rename is sent to the support email address instead of the rename taking effect.

+`TRUSTED_TO_EDIT_NAME` is a similar option, but it only restricts the ability to change the name of a candidate on the `person` page.

+These users can review the queue of names waiting to be reviewed.

+This is a list of names that have been changed by users who don't have the permission to change names.
+The queue is available at:

+    `/moderation/person_name_review`

+Any logged in user can suggest a name edit.